aonemd/margopher/README.md

 ## How it Works

+**TL;DR** You give it some text, it gives you a random (and sane) chunk out of this text.

-It's based on Markov chain statistical model, except that it starts by choosing a random prefix to ensure more randomness in the genereated sentence.
+Basically, MarGopher is based on Markov chain statistical model, except that it starts by choosing a random prefix from the states map to ensure more randomness in the genereated sentence.

+It starts by parsing the input text and putting it into states dictionary.
+Then starts generating the output sentence.

 The generator will keep generating words till it encounters a terminal word (a word that ends in '.')

+States is a map contains prefix as keys and suffix as values

+A prefix is an array of two consecutive words from the original text.

+A suffix is a slice of all the words that occur after a given prefix.

 ## Installation